 These huge tortoises are definitely slow motion … and they seem to have hearty appetites.
 Their shells are amazing and you could get some fabulous close up shots of the patterns and textures.
 I totally missed that opportunity!

 Lots of seats around Victoria Butterfly Gardens and the butterflies will come and flit around you… sometimes even land on you.
 Wear a bright colour like a flower and your chances improve.
 But don't touch them... the scales on their wings are so delicate.

 The Buddha is at the end of the pathway.
 Pause and listen to the water before you leave.
 And then it's a wrap, full circle once around our Victoria Butterfly Gardens.

 Hot and sweaty by now... the Victoria Butterfly Gardens gift shop's the place to revive and cool off.
 And you really should pick up a few gifts and souvenirs.

-He's saying "farewell and visit again" from the Victoria Butterfly Gardens.
+He's saying "farewell and please come back and visit the Victoria Butterfly Gardens again."